 You can watch the full movie on KOKO Prime

-I’m also a huge fan of DocuBox for their free documentary screenings at Alliance Francaise every month.
-Plus their short film marathon called Shorts, Shorts and Shots every last Friday of the month at Prestige Plaza is always a treat.
+I’m also a huge fan of DocuBox and their free documentary screenings at Alliance Francaise every month.
+Their short film marathon called Shorts, Shorts and Shots every last Friday of the month at Prestige Plaza is always a treat.
 Where you wear shorts, watch award-winning short films as you drink shots.

 It’s not just Kenyan film that’s winning, but African independent film too.
-If you come across South African drama Vaya or Zambia’s I am not a witch, thank your lucky stars.
+If you ever come across South African drama Vaya or Zambia’s I am not a witch, thank your lucky stars.
 They are raw and relatable about real African issues.
-African filmmakers telling our own stories on screen.
+African filmmakers are finally telling our own stories on screen.